 With depth out of the way, it is time to discuss dolphin kickingtempo and distance per kick.
 Too often tempo and distance per kick are not discussed together, despite their clear association.
 This is odd since distance per stroke and stroke rate are commonly discussed together, kicking should not be different!

-dolphin kicking tempo and distance per kick (measured via kick number) has been studied extensively by Coach Bob Gillett.
+Dolphin kicking tempo and distance per kick (measured via kick number) has been analyzed extensively by Coach Bob Gillett.
 Coach Gillett has analyzed elite male and female swimmers and suggests both groups should have a kicking tempo around 0.45 (Gillett 2013), where Russell Mark (2012) notes a tempo around 0.40 is utilized.
 Many feel this kicking tempo is extremely fast, but one study by Cohen (2012) indicates faster kicking tempo is correlated with net higher streamline force.
 Surprisingly, ankle flexibility was not sensitive with streamline force!
 This suggests kicking tempo is superior to streamline than ankle flexibility!

 Once again, using a tempo of 0.40 – 0.45 is recommended for elite dolphin kickers, but finding the ideal tempo for each person, the principle of individuality is a necessity.
 Unfortunately, too many poor dolphin kickers attempt kick with a large amplitude and slow kick, when a quicker tempo may fix their slow kicking!
 Some feel this tempo may not be necessary, as compared to cetaceans humans take a lot more kicks, even at the same velocity (von Loebbecke 2009).
 However, the applicability of comparing a human to a cetacean is questionable, as different biomechanics and fin/foot size also play a significant role.